-During the course of the academic year, the Mechanical and Aerospace Engineering Department conducts a series of seminars.
-The graduate student in Mechanical and Aerospace Engineering becomes a member of a scholarly community devoted to the discovery and transmittal of new knowledge.
-One of the purposes of the seminar series is to broaden our students intellectually and to aid in their professional development by providing another connection with the world of industry and business.
-Exceptional speakers whose research span the range of the Mechanical And Aerospace Engineering discipline are invited to speak at the seminars.
+During the course of the academic year, the Department of Mechanical and Aerospace Engineering conducts a series of seminars.
+Graduate students in mechanical and aerospace engineering become members of a scholarly community devoted to the discovery and transmittal of new knowledge.
+One of the purposes of the seminar series is to broaden our student's intellectually and to aid in their professional development by providing another connection with the world of industry and business.
+Exceptional speakers whose research span the range of the mechanical and aerospace engineering discipline are invited to speak at the seminars.

 Through these seminars we seek to expose our faculty, graduate students and undergraduate researchers to a spectrum of topics in areas both similar to and complementary to those areas investigated within the department.